For Employees & Individuals — Your Path Back to Work

 • In-person evaluations available in CT and MA; virtual/remote evaluations also offered.

-• Affordable, flat-rate pricing — ask Paul about fees during your first call.
+• Affordable, flat-rate pricing — ask me about fees during your first call.

-• Paul is licensed in both Connecticut and Massachusetts.
+• I am licensed in both Connecticut and Massachusetts.

-• You may use your own health insurance for some treatment components — Paul can advise.
+• You may use your own health insurance for some treatment components — I can advise and help.

 3

-Step 3 — Initial SAP Evaluation (Face-to-Face Assessment)
+Step 3 — Initial SAP Evaluation (Face-to-Face Assessment.
+In person or Virtual).

 I will conduct a comprehensive clinical assessment to evaluate the nature and extent of your substance use disorder.
 This is a confidential, professional evaluation — not a punishment.